awsdocs/aws-kms-developer-guide/doc_source/concepts.md

     --constraints EncryptionContextSubset={Department=IT}
 ```

 The resulting grant looks like the following one\.
 Notice that the permission granted to `exampleUser` is effective only when the `Decrypt` request includes the encryption context pair specified in the grant constraint\.
-To find the grants on a CMK, use the [ListGrants](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListGrants.html) API operation\.
+To find the grants on a CMK, use the [ListGrants](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListGrants.html) operation\.

 ```
 $ aws kms list-grants --key-id 1234abcd-12ab-34cd-56ef-1234567890ab